Request information about the council

 How you raise a complaint

-Submit your internal review request within two months of the date of receipt of the response to your original request to:
+Submit your Internal Review request within 2 months of the receiving our response to your original request by email to [email protected] or by post to:

-If you are not content with the outcome of your complaint, you may apply directly to the Information Commissioner for a decision.
+If you are not content with the outcome of your Internal Review, you may contact the Information Commissioner (ICO).

 You can contact the ICO online or by post to: